AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-workflow-step-reference.md

 Forms workflow steps perform AEM Forms-specific operations in an AEM workflow.
 These steps allow you rapidly build adaptive forms based Forms-centric workflow on OSGi.
 These workflows can be used for developing basic review- and approval-workflows, internal- and across- the-firewall business processes.
 You can also use Forms Workflow steps to start document services, integrate with Adobe Sign signature workflow, and perform other AEM Forms operations.
 You require [AEM Forms add-on](https://www.adobe.com/go/learn_aemforms_documentation_63) to use these steps in a workflow.

 Forms-centric workflow steps perform AEM Forms-specific operations in an AEM Workflow.
-These steps allow you to rapidly build Adaptive Forms based Forms-centric workflow on OSGi.
+These steps let you rapidly build Adaptive Forms based Forms-centric workflow on OSGi.
 These workflows can be used for developing basic review- and approval-workflows, internal and across- the-firewall business processes.

 >[!NOTE]
 >